Spark4444/SparkJs/README.md

 // Get UTC full time with custom separator console.log(date.getUTCFullTime("-", true, true, true)); // e.g. "17-34-56"
-// It will include hours, minutes, seconds by default.
-//  even if you don't specify if they are present or not in parameters
-// Also default seperator is ":"
 ```

 ## Current state of this project